redecentralize/alternative-internet/README.md

 [NameCoin](http://namecoin.info/) is a decentralized naming system based on Bitcoin technology.

+### Netsukuku

+[Netsukuku](http://netsukuku.freaknet.org) is an ad-hoc network system designed to handle massive numbers of nodes with minimal consumption of CPU and memory resources.
+It can be used to build a world-wide distributed, fault-tolerant, anonymous, and censorship-immune network, fully independent from the Internet.

 ### Nightweb

 [Nightweb](https://nightweb.net/) connects your Android device or PC to an anonymous, peer-to-peer social network.
 You can write posts and share photos, and your followers will retrieve them using BitTorrent running over the I2P anonymous network.
 It is still experimental.